SpeciesFileGroup/taxonworks/config/docker/README.md

 * Drop and create taxonworks_development, exit: `\c postgres`, `drop database taxonworks_development;`, `create database taxonworks_development;`, `\q`
 * Restore, errors about roles can be ignored.
 The process will "fail" but be successful: `pg_restore -U postgres -p 15432 -h 0.0.0.0 -d taxonworks_development /path/to/pg_dump.dump`

-## Troubleshooting

-* `docker-compose up` fails to start the app with something like `A server is already running.
-Check /app/tmp/pids/server.pid.` If a the app container is not shut down correctly it can leave `tmp/server.pid` in place.
-Delete this file on the local system.
-* Cleanup old containers.
-Try `docker images` and `docker rmi <id>` to cleanup old iamges.

 # Development

 ## Create a user